 There are many vendor management software available, including Contractor Compliance, Gatekeeper, VendorInsight, Procurify, and Kissflow Procurement Cloud, but not all of them have what a company might require to fulfill their needs.
 For a Small and Medium-sized Enterprise (SME), a tool as sophisticated as SAP Fieldglass may be an overkill.
 To evaluate the best system for your company, you need to first identify the challenges you face today and in what areas you want the system to help you.
 For example, for a company in Credit & Collections or Account Receivables Management (ARM) landscape, the most important factor is the ability to oversee Vendor Compliance and Vendor Performance.

 How a vendor management software can help companies optimize functionality

 Some of the common challenges faced with traditional Vendor Management tools include:

 Standardization and Centralization of Vendor Management

-Lack of standardization often results in inconsistent vendor management activities and lack of centralization causes a lot of redundant effort.
-Because vendor management software provides centralization, it helps save a lot of time at the time when all the data is required to be presented for a vendor, say at the time of regulatory audits.
+Lack of standardization as per regulatory requirements, including Reg F often results in inconsistent vendor management activities while lack of centralization causes a lot of redundant effort.
+Because an ideal vendor management software provides centralization and standardization, a lot of time is saved at the time when all the data is required to be presented for a vendor, say at the time of regulatory audits.

 Publishing Vendor guidelines

-A solid compliance framework starts with first having the right set of policies & procedures on how a company should manage its vendors and also service level agreement (SLA) that a vendor should abide to with regards to the client.
+A solid compliance framework starts with first having the right set of policies and procedures on how a company should manage its vendors and also service level agreement (SLA) that a vendor should abide by with regards to the client.
 This is especially the case in regulated industries where auditors are not only looking at a company’s work standards but are also evaluating vendors’ work standards and how they keep up with the clients.
-Vendor management system allows publishing guidelines across the company and across all vendors and ensure vendors are kept up to date of the SLAs.
+The vendor management system allows publishing guidelines across the company and all vendors for up-to-date SLAs.

 Onboarding and Ongoing Due Diligence